 Common First Jobs for College Graduates

 New college graduates typically start work in entry-level positions.
 For these entry-level roles, titles like “associate,” “assistant,” or “coordinator” are common.
-For 2016, LinkedIn listed some of the most popular entry-level jobs as a graphic designer, account manager, and staff accountant.
+LinkedIn listed some of the most popular entry-level jobs as a graphic designer, account manager, and staff accountant.
+Also review some of the highest paying jobs for new and recent graduates.
 Your job options, of course, will vary depending on your educational background and work experience.
 Browse through these lists of hot jobs by major: